Commitment and Consistency

 When applying commitment and consistency to email design, think about what type of commitment you can get your users to take.
 Be sure to think, test, measure, and then implement relevant ways to engage your users quickly and efficiently.
 Remember, once your users commit, consistency will follow so be sure to remain persistent and create dialogue with the user shortly after their first commitment.

-Taking a step back, this article focused on the principle of commitment and consistency.
-Within the next article, you’ll learn about the power behind the third principle of persuasion, social proof.
+In the next article, you’ll learn about the power behind the third principle of persuasion, social proof